vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Don’t let the fear of striking out hold you back." - Babe Ruth
 > 1. "Everything you’ve ever wanted is on the other side of fear." - George Addair
-> 1. "Be selective in your battles, but never compromise your values."
+> 1. "Be selective in your battles, but never compromise your values." - Anonymous
 > 1. "If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes." - Andrew Carnegie
 > 1. "You must do the thing you think you cannot do." - Eleanor Roosevelt
 > 1. "Don’t be afraid to give up the good to go for the great." - John D. Rockefeller